 The project is being implemented in a participatory way.
 The training model for the municipal workers has been planned considering their needs and in cooperation with the target groups.
 For example, quota refugees and integration coordinators from the region have been interviewed, and decisionmakers’ views have been consulted with an electronic survey.

-The Finnish Refugee Council has developed a broad Civic Orientation course to be implemented in native languages as well as the trainers’ textbook.
-The 70-hour course familiarizes participants with the Finnish society and offers newcomers necessary civic skills which will improve integrating to new home municipality.
+The Finnish Refugee Council has developed a comprehensive Civic Orientation course to be organized in participants' own language.
+In addition, the Finnish Refugee Council has produced the Finland - Civic Orientation textbook to ensure equal course structure and contents in every language.
+The 70-hour course familiarizes participants with the Finnish society and offers newcomers necessary civic skills which will improve integrating into their new home municipality.

-The native language trainers who have been and will be trained by the Finnish Refugee Council within the project can be employed by municipalities or colleges in the future.
+The trainers who have been and will be trained by the Finnish Refugee Council within the project can be employed by municipalities, colleges or companies.
+There are already 21 certified trainers available.
 The Civic Orientation is being developed throughout the project in cooperation with the municipalities.